robotology/yarp/src/devices/usbCamera/README.md

 ### 1.3.4.
 Device

 Once the modules are loaded the following devices can be used.

+Main device:
-`/root/media0` is the root device.
+`/root/media0`

-The subdevices:
+Subdevices:
 `/root/dev/v4l-subdev0`
 `/root/dev/v4l-subdev1`
 `/root/dev/v4l-subdev2`